MicrosoftDocs/globalization/globalization/methodology/index.md

 >
 > &#x2014; Nelson Mandela

-A great global product has a rich experience that goes beyond the basic function of the product.
+A great global product has an experience that goes beyond the basic function of the product.
 As a customer, the product feels like it was created specifically for you, no matter where you live or the language you speak.
 It feels like it belongs to your culture, language, and region.